mayconfmelo/min-manual/src/lib.typ

 **/
 #let extract(
   name, /// <- string
-    /// Name of the code structure to retrieve. |
+    /// Name of the code structure to retrieve (the last match is used). |
   from: auto, /// <- string | read <required>
     /// File from where the code will be retrieved (required in the first use). |
   rule: none, /// <- string | none